azamsharp/azamsharp.github.io/_posts/2024-08-18-global-sheets-pattern-swiftui.md

 The `showSheet` function now supports a second argument for passing a dismiss closure.
 This allows each view to handle its own dismissal logic, as different views may require specific actions when they are dismissed.

+### What about Stacked Sheets?

+In rare cases where you need to display one sheet on top of another, you can still use the default `sheet` modifier to present sheets in a stacked manner.

 ### Conclusion

 The Global Sheets Pattern in SwiftUI provides a powerful and streamlined approach to managing multiple sheets across your application.
 By centralizing sheet management with a single `SheetAction` struct and leveraging custom environment values, you can reduce redundancy, simplify your codebase, and make your sheet presentation logic more scalable.